Dasfaust/Depot/README.md

 Depot News is a Discord.js bot; it grabs instance descriptions from Strapi and latest posts from a configured Discord channel and serves it in HTML for the launcher.

 A web server will container tie everything together under one domain name.
 There is an example config file for NGINX [here](depot.conf).

-To keep the protocol compatible with the mainline SKCraft Launcher, extra features are placed behind an additional protocol version request.

 ## Installation, usage, and setup
 I will create a guide at a later date!